edeustace/mongo-db-seeder/README.md

 # Mongo db seeder
 A library for seeding your mongo db with json files laid out in a certain way.
+Once installed you just call `seed-dev` to seed the dev db.

 # Using in your sbt project
 Have a look at the example project, but basically you do the following: